LetteraUnica/BriscolaBot/README.md

 # rl-thesis
-Study and implementation of an AI that plays Briscola, an italian card game
+Study and implementation of an AI Agent that plays Briscola, an italian card game